American Tort Reform Association: Issues

 ATRA is trying to reform the following aspects of the civil legal system: appeal bonds, class action lawsuits, contingent fees, forums and venues, joint and several liabilities, judgment interest, jury service, medical liability, noneconomic damages, phantom damages, product liability, punitive damages, and teacher liability protection.

 ATRA has identified attorney misconduct as a part of the problem with the tort system and displayed a billboard targeting a particular "unethical lawyer."

+ATRA opposed legislation in Missouri that would eliminate statute of limitations for victims of childhood sexual abuse.
+The group negotiated language to extend the statute by ten years rather than eliminating it.

+Annual recognitions

 At the end of every year since 2002, ATRA publishes its annual Judicial Hellholes report, which is a list of locales that ATRA calls the worst courts in the United States.
 The 2019-2020 report lists the Philadelphia Court of Common Pleas as the worst court in the country.
 Prior to 2020, the No. 1 Judicial Hellhole according to ATRA was the state of California.
 The other "judicial hellholes" listed in the 2019-2020 report were California; New York City; Louisiana; the City of St. Louis, Missouri; Georgia; Cook, Madison and St. Clair Counties in Illinois; Oklahoma; the Minnesota Supreme Court and the Twin Cities; and, the New Jersey Legislature.

 ATRA also awards the Civil Justice Achievement Award annually.
 Winners include Charlie Ross, Walter Olson, Paul Coverdell, Bill Pryor, and John H. Sullivan.